modular/modular/KGEN/docs/public/programming-manual.md

 This allows clients to use `DType.f32` as a parameter expression (which also works as a runtime value) naturally.
-Note that this is invoking the runtime constructor for DType at compile time.
+Note that this is invoking the runtime constructor for DType at compile-time.

-Types are another common use for alias: because types are compile time expressions, it is handy to be able to do things like this:
+Types are another common use for alias: because types are compile-time expressions, it is handy to be able to do things like this:

 ```mojo